hypatiah/bipbop/october_notes.md

 protect_from_forgery is included by default in the application_controller.rb controller when generating new applications

-In Rails, within forms it includes a hidden input field called authenticity_token, which contains a sychronizer token (cryptographically random tokens)
+In Rails, within forms it includes a hidden input field called authenticity_token, which contains a synchronizer token (cryptographically random tokens)
 (note only requests sent via POST will be verified)

 When the web app processes the POST request, the server compares value submitted for the authenticity_token to the value associated with the user's session.
 If it doesn't match it indicates request may be malicious.